-About the DigiLab and our Support Team
+About the DigiLab Support Team

 The Department of Research and Computational Data Management (RCDM) in the UGA Libraries oversees DigiLab services and operations.
 The RCDM team is comprised of full-time faculty as well as graduate and undergraduate assistants.